ryandas0642/DeepFin/README.md

 # DeepFin: Advanced Trading Strategy Analyzer

 DeepFin is a sophisticated trading strategy analyzer that combines quantitative analysis, sentiment analysis, and market data to generate trading signals and recommendations.
-The system integrates VIX data and options trading capabilities to provide comprehensive market analysis and trading opportunities.
+The system integrates VIX data and options trading capabilities to recommend an options trade for SPY within a month into the future.

 ## Features